Malankara Orthodox Syrian Church: 20th century

 Geevarghese Dionysius of Vattasseril, who became the Malankara metropolitan bishop in 1908, played a significant role with the other clerical and lay leaders of Malankara in re-establishing the Catholicos of the East in India in 1912.
 In 1909 the relations with the Syrian Orthodox Church soured, when Patriarch Ignatius Abded Aloho II who arrived in India, began demanding registered deeds granting the patriarch temporal authority over the church.
 Dionysius rejected the request and thus emerged two factions in the church.
 The faction that supported the Patriarch came to be called as "Bava Kakshi" (Patriarch Faction) and the faction that supported the Malankara Metropolitan came to be known as "Methran Kakshi" (Metropolitan Faction).
-The Malankara Orthodox Syrian Church wanted to retain its autocephaly, and appealed to Syriac Orthodox Patriarch of Antioch Ignatius Abdul Masih II.
+The Malankara Orthodox Syrian Church wanted to retain its autocephaly, and appealed to emeritus Syriac Orthodox Patriarch of Antioch Ignatius Abdul Masih II who was disposed by the Universal Syriac Orthodox synod.
 He enthroned Murimattathil Paulose Ivanios as Baselios Paulose I, Catholicos of the East, on the apostolic throne of St. Thomas at St. Mary's Church in Niranam on 15 September 1912.

 In 1934, The Malankara Church adopted a constitution for smooth functioning of the church, parishes and institution.
 In 1947, Saint Gregorios of Parumala was declared as a saint by the Church.
 In 1952 the Official Residence of the Malankara Metropolitan and the Headquarters of Malankara Church was shifted to Devalokam from Pazhaya Seminary.
 In 1958, The Supreme Court declared Catholicos Baselios Geevarghese II as the legitimate Malankara Metropolitan.
 The two factions of the Malankara Orthodox Church rejoined.
 In 1964, Syriac Orthodox Patriarch of Antioch participated in the enthronement ceremony of the Catholicos and Malankara Metropolitan, Baselios Augen I. In 1995, the Supreme Court of India declared the MOSC constitution adopted in 1934 was valid.